Depth-Breadth Synergy in RLVR: Unlocking LLM Reasoning Gains with Adaptive Exploration: Introduction

 We further identify \textbf{breadth} as the instance quantity consumed in a single iteration.
 We observe that breadth has a significant impact on the LLM's performance and continuous exploration capability, as shown in Figure \ref{fig:breadth-entropy}.
-We significantly increase the training batch size and replace PPO-minibatch updates with full-batch updates for multiple PPO-epochs.
+In DARS, the dynamic rollout allocation \(\Delta n_j\) yields ragged per-question rollout counts that break standard PPO minibatch chunking, so we adopt full-batch updates for multiple PPO epochs as a compatible training design.
+Based on this, we significantly increase the training batch size.
 This seemingly simple change dramatically improves \textit{Pass@1} and sustains high token-level entropy throughout training, suggesting that breadth acts as implicit entropy regularization that delays premature convergence.
 Importantly, the gains from breadth are complementary to those from depth: we present \textbf{DARS-Breadth} that combines our DARS with large-breadth training, producing simultaneous boosts in both \textit{Pass@K} and \textit{Pass@1}.

-Our contributions can be summarized as follows: \begin{itemize} \item We conduct a systematic analysis on depth and breadth in RLVR, and uncover the depth bias in GRPO: cumulative advantage silently underweights low-accuracy, high-difficulty samples, capping \textit{Pass@K} performance. \item We introduce DARS, which reallocates compute from medium difficulty problems to the hardest problems via multi-stage rollout sampling.
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{Cumulative Advantage Bias}: We conduct a systematic analysis on depth and breadth in RLVR, and uncover the depth bias in GRPO: cumulative advantage underweights low-accuracy, high-difficulty samples, capping \textit{Pass@K} performance.

+\item \textbf{Difficulty Adaptive Rollout Sampling}: We introduce DARS, which reallocates compute to the hard problems via multi-stage rollout sampling.
 DARS re-weights the cumulative advantage distribution and quantitatively expands the sparse reward signals for difficult problems.
+We further show that the ET and HW schedules recover \textbf{Log-Odds} and \textbf{Maximum Likelihood} objectives, respectively.
+In practice, both schedules significantly improve \textit{Pass@K} performance.

-In practice, DARS significantly improves \textit{Pass@K} over multiple benchmarks. \item We further illustrate that large breadth in RLVR training matters for the \textit{Pass@1} performance.
-Moreover, by combining DARS with large breadth training, we reveal the complementarity of Depth and Breadth in RLVR and acquire simultaneous boosts in both \textit{Pass@K} and \textit{Pass@1} performance. \end{itemize}
+\item \textbf{Depth-Breadth Synergy}: We then illustrate that large breadth matters for the \textit{Pass@1} performance in RLVR.
+By combining DARS with large breadth scaling, we further reveal the complementarity of Depth and Breadth and acquire simultaneous boosts in both \textit{Pass@K} and \textit{Pass@1} performance.